gobbyo/IoT/docs/tutorial-dpsx509deviceenrollment.md

 author: jbeman@hotmail.com
 ---

-# Tutorial: Create a x509 Certificate and Enroll Your Device
+# Tutorial: Create an x509 Certificate to Enroll Your Device

 In this tutorial, you learn how to:

 - Create an x509 Certificate
-- Enroll your device into the Device Provisioning Service
-- Add environment variables to your Raspberry Pi
+- Add environment variables to your Raspberry Pi for device enrollment
-- Send Device Information to the Cloud when Booting Up your Raspberry Pi

-An x509 certificate is a digital certificate that is used to authenticate the identity of a device or a user on a network. x509 certificates are based on the x509 standard, which is a widely used standard for public key infrastructure (PKI).
-There are several reasons to use x509 certificates for IoT devices:
+In the previous tutorials we used symmetric keys to manage our device.
+However, moving forward in our tutorials we'll use x509 certificates.
+An **x509 certificate** is a digital certificate that is used to authenticate the identity of a device or a user on a network. x509 certificates are based on the x509 standard, which is a widely used standard for public key infrastructure (PKI).
+There are several advantages to using X509 certificates for device security over symmetric keys:

-- **Security**.
-Certificates provide a secure and reliable way to authenticate the identity of IoT devices, which can help protect against unauthorized access and tampering.
-- **Compatibility**.
-Certificates are widely supported and recognized, which makes them a convenient choice for use with IoT devices that may need to communicate with a variety of other devices and systems.
-- **Ease of use**.
-Certificates are easily managed and installed on IoT devices, which can make them easy to use and maintain.
+- *Stronger security*.
+X509 certificates use public key infrastructure (PKI) for authentication, which provides stronger security than symmetric key authentication.
+In PKI, each device has a unique private key that is used to sign messages, and a corresponding public key that is used to verify the authenticity of the messages.
+This makes it more difficult for an attacker to impersonate a device or intercept communications.
+- *Ease of use*.
+X509 certificates can be easily managed using standard tools and processes, such as certificate authorities (CAs) and certificate revocation lists (CRLs).
+This makes it easier to set up and maintain a secure device network.
-- **Scalability**.
-Certificates can be easily issued and revoked, which can make them well-suited for use in large-scale IoT deployments.
+- *Scalability*.
+X509 certificates can be used to securely authenticate a large number of devices, making them well-suited for use in large-scale deployments.

-Overall, x509 certificates are a useful tool for securing IoT devices and ensuring the authenticity and integrity of communications between the cloud and IoT devices.
+- *Interoperability*.
+X509 certificates are widely used and supported, which makes it easier to integrate devices from different vendors into a single system.

 [todo] Diagram needed.